andreig/andreig.github.io/index.md

 **Chief Technology Officer**
 May 2020 - Aug 2024

+> - Contributed to BlueMatrix’s remarkable 74% revenue growth in 2024, driven by strategic private equity investment by Thoma Bravo.
-> - Played a key role in facilitating a successful private equity investment.
-ThomaBravo <-> BlueMatrix.
+> - Played a key role in completing the strategic private equity investment by Thoma Bravo in BlueMatrix.
-> - Help create and refine road-maps across the company with product & business counterparts.
-> - Foster a culture knowledge sharing across the organization.
+> - Promoted a culture of continuous knowledge sharing across departments, fostering collaboration and innovation.
-> - Led the effort for accomplishing *encryption at rest* for databases and filesystems.
+> - Led the successful implementation of *encryption at rest* for BlueMatrix systems, enhancing security compliance.
-> - Bootstrapped Bluematrix's Agile transformation
+> - Sparked BlueMatrix's Agile transformation, laying the foundation for enhanced efficiency.
-> - Cloud transition take-off 🛫 🌤️
-> - Managed the pandemic response in the work environment, seamless shifting the departments
+> - Managed the organization’s seamless transition to a fully remote work environment during the pandemic,
-> from in-office to fully remote.
+> ensuring operational continuity.

 **Director Of Engineering**